appgate/sdp-win-security-center/README.md

+# Deprecated

+This repository is deprecated.
+Please use the sample scripts from https://github.com/appgate/sdp-wscapi

 # Overview
 This material demonstrates the use case of device scripting.
 We encourage you are familiar with the [Appgate Extension](https://github.com/appgate/sdp-extensions/).
 >Note: the example shows a how-to for anti-virus, however you will be able to do the same for firewall and anti-spyware